ghetzel/diecast/docs/src/README.md

 ### Language Overview

-Golang's `text/template` package provides a syntactically-familiar and highly performant templating language.
-When rendering HTML, CSS, or Javascript documents, the `html/template` parser is used.
-This is the exact same language, but offers extensive context-aware automatic code escaping capabilities that ensure the output is safe against many common code injection techniques.
-This is especially useful when using templates to render user-defined input.
+Golang's `text/template` package provides a fast templating language that is used to generate things like HTML on-the-fly.
+When generating HTML, CSS, or Javascript documents, Diecast understands that it is working with these languages and performs automatic escaping of code to ensure the output is safe against many common code injection techniques.
+This is especially useful when using templates to render user-defined input that may contain HTML tags or embedded Javascript.

 #### Intro to `text/template`

-The built-in templating language should be familiar to those coming from a background in other templating languages like [Jekyll](https://jekyllrb.com/), [Jinja2](http://jinja.pocoo.org/docs/2.10/), and [Mustache](https://mustache.github.io/).
-Below is a quick guide on the high-level language constructs.
+The built-in templating language will be familiar to those coming from a background in other templating languages like [Jekyll](https://jekyllrb.com/), [Jinja2](http://jinja.pocoo.org/docs/2.10/), and [Mustache](https://mustache.github.io/).
+Below is a quick guide on how to accomplish certain common tasks when writing templates for Diecast.
 For detailed information, check out the [Golang `text/template` Language Overview](https://golang.org/pkg/text/template/#pkg-overview).

 ##### Output Text